 • Most important tip: go easy on the salt as Feta cheese is quite salty by itself.

-• It is important to cook on medium flame as it cooks evenly.
+• It is important to cook on the medium flame as it cooks evenly.
 The first patty I cooked, I did it on a low flame and it was all watery and soggy as spinach oozes water as it gets cooked.
 On high flame, the outer layer gets cooked very quickly whereas it stays uncooked inside.

 (Recipe and pic by Aparna Nayak)